essential61/Weather4SolarUK/README.md

 ![raw](raw.png)
 #### crontab accuracy
-Scheduling when the github actions run is specified using a crontab-style syntax.
+Scheduling when the github actions should run is set using a crontab-style syntax.
 Times are specified in UTC.
 Note that the actual runtime for the action can differ from the scheduled time by a several minutes.